OpenRiskNet/home/openshift/recipes/renew-certificates/README.md

 ## Running the playbook (production system)
-With this repository checked out on the bastion to `~/github/openrisknet/home` (which would be normal if you've installed an OpenShift system using accompanying recipes) you should be able to renew and collect new certificates with the following command: -
+With this repository checked out on the bastion to `~/github/openrisknet/home` (which would be normal if you've installed an OpenShift system using accompanying recipes).

+You should be able to renew and collect new certificates with the following command, normally executed from the `site-prd` directory: -

-    $ ansible-playbook -i site-prd/inventory \
+    $ ansible-playbook -i inventory \
-        github/openrisknet/home/openshift/recipes/certificate-renewal/site.yml
+        ~/github/openrisknet/home/openshift/recipes/renew-certificates/site.yml

 This will place the certificates in the directory indicated by the inventory.